AHMADFARHANAAAAA/Maps-/README.md

-# Maps Android App
+# Maps For UIN JAKARTA AREA

-This is a simple Webb application that utilizes **Open Route Service** to display a map At  **UIN JAKARTA**.
+This is a simple Web application that utilizes **Open Route Service** to display a map At  **UIN JAKARTA**.
 It is designed for learning or demonstration purposes.

 ## 📱 Features